-Each year, the OIA holds elections to its Board of Directors to replace the Directors who are completing their three-year terms of service.
-This process is completed at the Annual General Meeting (AGM) on 19 May 2021.
+Each year, the OIA holds elections to its Board of Directors to replace the Directors who are completing their terms of service.
+This election will be held at our Annual General Meeting (AGM) on 19 May 2021.
 The OIA has appointed a five-person Nominations Committee to carry out the board election process.

 The OIA calls on its member organizations to nominate new candidates for board membership.
 This is a volunteer position that requires a considerable time commitment from the individual, as well as support by their employer to make this a priority volunteer activity.
-This representative should possess a global perspective, be actively involved in the osteopathic profession, and be able to provide leadership and knowledge to an international osteopathic membership organisation.
+This representative should possess a global perspective, be actively involved in the osteopathic profession, and be able to provide leadership and knowledge to an international osteopathic membership organization.

 - Enthusiasm and willingness to work and provide leadership for the OIA.

 - Expertise in the osteopathic profession.

 - Ability to help build consensus and be a team player.

 - Experience working productively with the OIA staff.

 - Understanding of commitment required:

 - Understanding of time commitments and support of employer, family, etc…of the necessary time commitments.